AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation_overview.md

 #### Introduction

 Powered by [Microsoft Azure Moderator](https://azure.microsoft.com/en-us/services/cognitive-services/content-moderator/), Agora Chat's text and image moderation can scan messages for illegal text and image content and mark the content for moderation.
-Microsoft Azure Moderator uses the following three categories to moderate the message:
+Microsoft Azure Moderator uses the following three categories to moderate the message and returns a confidence score between 1 and 5  for a message:

 - Adult: The content may be considered sexually explicit or adult in certain situations.
-- Mature: The content may be considered sexually suggestive or mature in certain situations.
+- Racial: The content may be considered racial discrimination.
 - Offensive: The content may be considered offensive or abusive.

-After enabling the text and image moderation feature on Agora Console, you can set a sensitivity threshold for each moderation category.
-If the sensitivity threshold is exceeded, Agora Chat will handle the message as specified in the moderation rule.
-A greater sensitivity indicates more strict review and that Agora Chat will block more inappropriate contents.
-You are advised to test the moderation rule to check whether the sensitivity threshold you set meet your requirements.
+After enabling the text and image moderation feature on Agora Console, you can set a threshold for each moderation category.
+When the score returned by Microsoft Azure Moderator reaches the threshold, Agora Chat blocks the message.
+You can also impose a penalty on users who reach the violation limit within a time period.
+The moderation penalties include the following: banning the user, forcing the user to go offline, or deleting the user.

 You can also impose a penalty on users who reach the violation limit within a time period.
 The moderation penalties include the following: banning the user, forcing the user to go offline, or deleting the user.